Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: Finding the shortest path joining two points along a sequence of bundles of line segments

 In particular, if $\text{SP}(s_i, s_{i+1})$ is a line segment, we choose $t_i$ as the midpoint of $\text{SP}(s_i, s_{i+1})$.
-Otherwise, $t_i$ is chosen at an endpoint that is not identical to $s_i$ and $s_{i+1}$ of the polyline $\text{SP}(s_i, s_{i+1})$ (see Fig.~\ref{fig:update-path}(i)).
+Otherwise, $t_i$ is chosen at one of endpoints that is not identical to $s_i$ and $s_{i+1}$ of the polyline $\text{SP}(s_i, s_{i+1})$ (see Figure~\ref{fig:update-path}(i)).
 We can only update shooting points that do not hold the collinear condition and keep shooting points satisfying the collinear condition.
-Here our algorithm will update the whole shooting points.
-Because if Collinear Condition (A1-A2) holds at $s_i$, then $s_i$ and the new update shooting point of $s_i$ are the same due to Proposition~\ref{prop:two-stop-condition} (in Sect.~\ref{sect:correctness}).
-For example in Fig.~\ref{fig:update-path}(i), Collinear Condition (A1-A2) holds at shooting points $s_2, s_3$, and $s_4$ for $\gamma^{current}$.
-The update given by (B) shows that $s_2^{next}=s_2, s_3^{next}=s_3$, and $s_4^{next}=s_4$.
+Here our algorithm will update whole shooting points.
+Because if Collinear Condition (A1-A2) holds at $s_i$, then $s_i$ and the new update shooting point of $s_i$ are the same due to Proposition~\ref{prop:two-stop-condition} (in Section~\ref{sect:correctness}).
+For example in Figure~\ref{fig:update-path}(i), Collinear Condition (A1-A2) holds at shooting points $s_2, s_3$, and $s_4$ for $\gamma^{current}$.
+The update given by (B) shows that $s_2^{next}=s_2, s_3^{next}=s_3$ and $s_4^{next}=s_4$.